 The ride will continue the gradual ascent to the open ground of Spink Mountain (1600 feet), from which there is a commanding view of the Bog of Allen to the north.
 You will descend by forest road and track to cross the Silver River by ford, ride along country lanes to the ancient ruins of Letter Abbey.
 This site contains the holy well of Letter Lugna, gushing with cool spring water.

 Riding in a south westerly direction to Glenletter Valley, passing ring barrows on the way, you will follow forest paths and country roads to Letter Cross Roads, stopping at the spectacular viewing point to survey the surrounding landscape.
-At Letter Cross Roads, you descend into Glenregan Forest, following the Blackcurragh river from source, past Lockin Grove, Tullinsk Castle, and you will lunch at Coneyburrow bridge.
+At Letter Cross Roads, you descend into Glenregan Forest, following the Blackcurragh river from source, past Lockin Grove and Tullinsk Castle.

-After lunch you will ride along the Old Munster Road traditionally believed to be the old road from Tara to Munster through Forelacka, passing various standing stones and ring forts and viewing a Bronze Age Tumulus site.
-You will finish at Kinnitty Castle.
+A second option might find you riding along the Old Munster Road traditionally believed to be the old road from Tara to Munster through Forelacka, passing various standing stones and ring forts and viewing a Bronze Age Tumulus site.
+If on this trail, you will finish at Kinnitty Castle.

 Riding from Kinnitty Castle you will start the incline to Glendine West overlooking the Hundred Acres and 'Fidler's Rock', Of particular interest is 'The Fidler's Rock', an ancient standing stone of the late Neolithic Age.
 This standing stone, a quartzite glacial erratic, is part of a most unusual pattern of alignments with other standing stones and tumulus situated in the valley to the north passing through dense forest, continuing up a steep climb to Glendine Gap and arriving at a large expanse of blanket bog.